24

 Apotek 57

-Apotek is the Danish word for pharmacy, but at Apotek 57, they serve a different kind of remedy - one for the soul!
-Instead of medicine, you’ll find comforting fruit tarts, waffles with compote, caramelized cinnamon buns, and sourdough rolls, each made to bring you joy.
+Apotek means pharmacy in Danish, but here they serve a different kind of remedy for the soul.
+Instead of medicine, you’ll find comforting fruit tarts, waffles with compote, caramelized cinnamon buns, and sourdough rolls that make any day a little better.

 Andersen & Maillard

-This bakery honestly goes out of their way to spoil their customers!
-Try a double chocolate pain au chocolat or one of their innovative cross-laminated pastries – a hybrid creation combining the best of several worlds, such as banana caramel, cake crumble, and roasted pecans, all in one perfect pastry covered with maple syrup glaze.
+This bakery loves to spoil its customers.
+Try a double chocolate pain au chocolat or one of their creative cross-laminated pastries combining banana caramel, cake crumble, and roasted pecans in one perfect pastry covered with maple syrup glaze.
+They also offer pizzas, garlic bread, cakes, and coffee.

 Explore these incredible bakeries and find your very own favorite.
-Find the location of each bakery on the map below.
+Check the map below for their locations.

 6. Challenge Your Brain and Mind

-At the spellbinding Museum of Illusions, nothing is at it seems!
-The mind-bending installations will make you second-guess what you think you see versus what’s actually there.
+At the fascinating Museum of Illusions, nothing is as it seems.
+The mind-bending installations will make you question what you think you see versus what’s actually there.

 Museum of Illisions_Copenhagen.jpg